yadavshivan/RentifyPrg/README.md

-this is task given on harkeraEarth challenge which is complted in 6 hours
+this is task given on harkeraEarth challenge which is complted within 6 hours